gig194x/Data_Analysis_Projects/README.md

 # Data_Analysis_Projects
-This repo contains data analysis projects and it's README acts as a directory for all my Data Analyst projects.
+This repo contains Data analysis projects and it's README acts as a directory for all my Data analyst projects.

+ #Projects